subhadiip333/DigiLog/README.md

 # DigiLog

-Implemented an android app to digitally manage university logbooks in labs and libraries using Java.
+Developed an android app to digitally manage university logbooks in labs and libraries using Java.